REG - 70.00.2 Data and Information Regulation

 1.3 This regulation defines custodianship and custodial responsibility of all University Data.
 Data owners and custodians are expected to identify and protect such data in accordance with University policies, regulations and rules and state and federal laws and regulations.

-1.4 This regulation also ensures that the level of security applied to networks, systems and data is appropriate for the level of risk associated with disclosure, corruption, improper modification or loss of University Data.
+1.4 This regulation also ensures that the level of security applied to networks, systems and data is appropriate for the level of risk associated with disclosure, corruption, improper modification, or loss of University Data.

 2. Scope

-2.1 This regulation governs the classification levels, management and accessibility of all University Data regardless of the environment where the data resides.
-This includes central servers, college or departmental servers, individual personal computers, mobile devices and data residing on any other medium (paper printouts, thumb drives, tape, disk drives, etc.).
+2.1 This regulation governs the classification levels, management, and accessibility of all University Data regardless of the environment where the data resides.
+This includes central servers, college or departmental servers, individual personal computers, mobile devices, and data residing on any other medium (paper printouts, thumb drives, tape, disk drives, etc.).
 Administrators of servers that process University Data are expected to apply industry best practices to ensure appropriate security of that data.
 Network administrators are expected to apply best practices to ensure that the network is protected, available and secure from breach.
 Users of University information technology resources are expected to comply with this regulation along with other University policies, regulations and rules and applicable state and federal laws and regulations.

 2.2 Section 7 of this regulation defines the classification levels assigned to different types of University Data according to confidentiality.
-Identification and classification of University Data allows the appropriate degree of protection to be applied.
+Identification and classification of University Data allow the appropriate degree of protection to be applied.
 Another goal of this regulation is to apply University security controls consistently for data of similar sensitivity across various University colleges and departments.

-2.3 This regulation does not address confidentiality as it relates to release of University Data or other information under state public records laws or other legal requirements such as subpoenas, court orders or special exceptions to privacy laws.
+2.3 This regulation does not address confidentiality as it relates to release of University Data or other information under state public records laws or other legal requirements such as subpoenas, court orders, or special exceptions to privacy laws.

 2.4 Nondisclosure of University Data